sofar/entity_ai/readme.md

 1) you can re-distribute the artwork, but only if you:
   a) properly attribute
-  b) do not modify the code
+  b) do not modify the artwork

 2) If you deploy the code on a server, you must provide the source code on request to any player on your server.